hkhc/jarbird.github.io/docs/reference/properties-ref.md

 | `signing.password` | Password to unlock the key ring]
 | `signing.secretKeyRingFile` | Full path to the `secring.gpg` file |

-The new style is "key box" file.
+The new style is "keybox" file.

 | Properties | Meaning |
 |:-|:-|
 | `signing.gnupg.keyName` | 8-character key name |
 | `signing.gnupg.passphrase` | Passphrase to unlock the keystore |

-Jarbird plugin determine automatically which type of key to use.
-We can also use the `signWithKeybox()` of `pub` block to enforce the use of new keybox format.
+Jarbird plugin determines automatically which type of key to use.
+We can also use the `signWithKeybox()` of the `pub` block to enforce the use of the new keybox format.

 ## Gradle Plugin Portal <a href="#gradleportal"/>